 Shortage of Time: Decreasing leisure time has led to a greater interest in activities that can be pursued alone and on a casual basis.
-This has translated into a greater interest in outdoor activities that offer numerous opportunities for spontaneous exercise and health benefits.
+This has translated

+Parks and recreation services provide many benefits to a community and need to be recognized by the decision-makers as an essential service. into a greater interest in outdoor activities that offer numerous opportunities for spontaneous exercise and health benefits.
 There is also increased interest in the natural environment.
 A parks and linkage system that promotes walking, cycling and in-line skating is good for people's health as well as the environment.